HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumeAttachmentsApi.md

 ## Add

-> VolumeAttachment Add(ctx, newVolumeAttachment)
+> VolumeAttachment Add(ctx, newVolumeAttachment, optional)

 Create a new VolumeAttachment

 Adds a new VolumeAttachment which enables a machine to use a volume.
 Note that this API is for creation of a VolumeAttachment for non-Hosts.
 A VolumeAttachment resource must be deleted using the 'DELETE /volume-attachments/{attachmentId}' API.
 For regular hosts, a VolumeAttachment is created via the 'POST /volumes/{volumeId}/attach' API.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters